 Several companies even offer prescription safety eyewear in a non-conductive frame to meet your needs.

 We often get asked about the small amount of metal in the hinge and screw.
-There are few if any conditions that a screw that small could cause an arc flash or shock issue, and we know of NO incidents which could cause an arc flash or shock from the small screw in a pair of safety glasses.
+There are few if any conditions that a screw that small could cause an arc flash or shock issue.
+We know of NO incidents which could cause an arc flash or shock from the small screw in a pair of safety glasses.
 Remember KISS!

 Here’s to good eyesight and long-range vision!
 Enjoy the song “These Eyes” as a great reminder to actually wear your PPE any time you are exposed to a hazard.
 PPE works when it is worn.
 Those glasses do no good hanging on your front shirt pocket!